 - Make your perfect student persona.

-Your ideal student avatar is a depiction of the ideal student for your course.
-Write a one-paragraph description of your ideal student and keep it in mind as you use the marketing methods recommended in this article.
+The ideal student avatar for your course is a representation of the ideal student.
+Make a one-paragraph description of your ideal student, and keep it in mind as you implement the marketing strategies suggested in this article.